tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 if the live-out set of a given block `BB0` is different from the live-out set of a given block `BB1` and both are predecessors of a block `BB2`, then we need to adjust `BB0` and `BB1` to ensure consistency with `BB2`.
-In practice, we ensure that the registers that `BB2` expects to be live-in are live-out in `BB0` and `BB1`.
+In practice, abstract values in `BB0` and `BB1` might be passed to `BB2` either via registers or via stack; fixing merge states ensures that registers and stack are used consistently to pass values across the involved states.

 #### Spilling

-If the register allocator cannot find a free register for a given virtual (live) register, it will "spill" the value to memory, *i.e.,* stash it temporarily to stack.
+If the register allocator cannot find a free register for a given virtual (live) register, it needs to "spill" the value to the stack to get a free register, *i.e.,* stash it temporarily to stack.
 When that virtual register is reused later, we will have to insert instructions to reload the value into a real register.

 While the procedure proceeds with allocation, the procedure also records all the virtual registers that transition to the "spilled" state, and inserts the reload instructions when those registers are reused later.

 The spill instructions are actually inserted at the end of the register allocation, after all the allocations and the merge states have been fixed.
 At this point, all the other potential sources of instability have been resolved, and we know where all the reloads happen.

 We insert the spills in the block that is the lowest common ancestor of all the blocks that reload the value.